Our complaints policy

 The Complaints Policy is designed to promote transparent and efficient procedures for the handling and processing of any complaints received by Íslandsbanki hf. (hereafter referred to as the Bank) from its Customers (defined as both individuals and legal entities).
 The Policy covers any business conducted with previous, current, or future Customers.

-Complaints should generally be submitted in writing but can also be submitted electronically via the Bank’s website.
-The Bank may request further information in the case of any unclear complaints, to process the complaint accurately.
+Complaints should generally be submitted in writing and can be conveyed via email, mail or submitted electronically via the Bank’s website.

 3. Complaints Process